martynasarpkaya/mtoporek/README.md

 # mtoporek
-portfolio repository to spore information for recruiter
+portfolio repository to store information for recruiter